IRL2/nanover-server-docker/README.md

 - python 3.11
 - a conda environment
 - the `nanover-server` package installed and ready to run
+- an activated conda nanover environment
-- all dependancies including jupyter to run notebooks
+- all server dependancies installed, including jupyter to run notebooks
-- a copy of the `nanover-server-py` repo
+- a copy of the `nanover-server-py` repo (this include all the tutorials!)

 ## Use case

-Taken as a distribution channel, a docker simplify the server execution for some users:
+Using it as a distribution channel, a container simplify the server execution for some users:
 - Users with problematic or nonstable python environments
 - Those who want a straight-forward user approach
+- Move us one step forward to running cloud servers

 ## Quick Start